Cliefden Caves: History

 The outcrop of Cliefden Caves Limestone at the junction of Limestone Creek and the Belubula River was first discovered during the explorations of surveyor George Evans on 24 May 1815 (2 years after the crossing of the Blue Mountains).
-A cave was recorded on the southern bank of the Belubula River as early as 1832 (Lands Department, 1832) and map from 1883 shows the location of Bushrangers Cave, The Murder Caves and Immense Cave, apparently Main Cliefden Cave .The first land grants, of 2460 acres each at Cliefden Springs and Cliefden, were taken up by brothers F.J. and W.M.
+A cave was recorded on the southern bank of the Belubula River as early as 1832 (Lands Department, 1832) and a map from 1883 shows the location of Bushrangers Cave, The Murder Caves and Immense Cave, apparently Main Cliefden Cave.The first land grants, of 2460 acres each at Cliefden Springs and Cliefden, were taken up by brothers F.J. and W.M.
 Rothery in 1832.
-The barn at the homestead has bullet holes which occurred when the Rothery family was held up by Ben Hall's gang in the 1860s.
+The barn at the homestead has bullet holes, which occurred when the Rothery family was held up by Ben Hall's gang in the 1860s.

 Surveyor and leading speleologist Oliver Trickett and J. C. Wiburd, caretaker of Jenolan Caves, visited Fossil Hill and several of the caves in 1908 “in connection with their protection on the proposed resumption of the Cliefden Estate”.
 They described how many of the cave formations had been soiled by visitors' hands.
 They examined the Main Cave and reported that it was “well worth preserving”.
 Anderson (1924) similarly concluded that the caves were well worth preserving.

-In August 1932, 1000 specimens of cave formations were removed from the lower level of Cliefden Main Cave by the Australian Museum for the purpose of creating a cave exhibit in the museum.
-The material collected proved to be insufficient and a further 1000 specimens were collected in April 1934.
+In August 1932, 1,000 specimens of cave formations were removed from the lower level of Cliefden Main Cave by the Australian Museum to create a cave exhibit in the museum.
+The material collected proved to be insufficient, and a further 1,000 specimens were collected in April 1934.